 - K1.
-An understanding of the role and function of organisations and the context in which they operate, including the key drivers of change - K2.
-The ability to evaluate and critically assess the application and relevance of a variety of business tools and theories
+An understanding of the role and function of the technical, societal and management dimensions of computer systems, including the key drivers of change; - K2.
+The ability to evaluate and critically assess systems (which may include software, devices, people, and so on), to recognise the individual components and to understand their interaction, to improve systems, to replace them and to create them;

 K3.
-Understand and be able to produce solid critical analyses of literature sources and produce effective and coherent discussions on business issues.
+Understand and be able to produce solid critical analyses of literature sources and produce effective and coherent discussions on advanced aspects of computer systems use.